-2 Bedroom Commercial Total Units Bachelor 1 Bedroom 3 Bedroom 30 0 38
+Bachelor 1 Bedroom 2 Bedroom 3 Bedroom Commercial Total Units 0 30 8 0 0 38 laundry facilities.

 The Beach Suites is a mid-size four-storey building located in the trendy Beaches neighbourhood of Toronto.
 It is situated on approximately 0.3 acres of land, and the building totals 32,080 square feet of area.
 Amenities include 27 surface parking spots, premium condo-style finishes, appliances, and laundry facilities.